rick-r/marriage-figaro-norway/captions.md

 CHERUBINO:
 La patente.

-    It's my employment contract for the war film.
+    It's my contract
+    for the war film.

 LA CONTESSA:
 Dalla fretta obliato hanno il sigillo.

-    Looks like they forgot to sign it.
+    Looks like they
+    forgot to sign it.

 SUSANNA:
 Cospetto!
 Che premura!